Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 ToDo:

 - Figure out a title for game (something to do with zoo?)
 Maybe cartel/syndicate/oligopoly
-- More chance cards need to be added
+- Remaining chance cards need to be written out
 - Add houses
 - Add get out of jail free card
 - Add double rent cost when a full colour set is owned